lanceriedel/AVR-Python-Libraries/README.md

 [build.py](build.py), so double-check that the output makes sense.

 To generate the documentation, run the `build.py` script with the `--docs` option.
-This requies that Node.js is installed, and `npm` install hs been run.
+This requires that Node.js is installed, and `npm` install has been run.